Nutty and creamy butternut squash macaroni and cheese.

 - Roast the halves cut-side-down in an oiled casserole/baking dish for 1 hour at 350F or until you can easily pierce the flesh of the butternut squash with a fork.

 - Remove from oven and set aside until cool enough to handle.

 - Meanwhile, cook the macaroni in a pot of salted water.
 Drain and transfer back to pot and set aside.

-- Scoop the flesh into a blender or food processor and add the the cream cheese and parmesan cheese.
+- Scoop the flesh into a blender or food processor and add the the sour cream, cream cheese and parmesan cheese.

 - Process until everything is puréed and uniform.
 The cheese should melt pretty quickly because the flesh is still pretty warm.